Currency:

 1. Navigation on your site is not intuitive

-2. Annoying popups
+2. Annoying pop-ups

-Any popups or even 301 redirects can be very annoying.
+Any pop-ups or even 301 redirects can be very annoying.

-Poorly designed popups tend to decrease conversions, not increase them.
+Poorly designed pop-ups tend to decrease conversions, not increase them.

 3. Lack of basic signs that your site is safe and authentic

-Random the user doesn't know that your site just doesn't need an SSL certificate.
+The casual user doesn't know that your site just doesn't need an SSL certificate.

-If Google "determined" that it is not safe, and there is no green lock anywhere, which means that the site is not safe and that's it.
-Then they think, "I'm leaving."
+If Google has "determined" that it's not secure and you can't see the green padlock anywhere, then the site is not safe and that's it.Then they think, "I'm leaving."

 Many sites implement HTTPS for peace of mind.